Ioan Andone: Trophies with CFR Cluj

 After he left Dinamo, Andone took over Cypriot club Omonia Nicosia in December 2005 and stayed there until January 2007, finishing in second place in the 2005–06 Cypriot First Division.
-Andone coached CFR Cluj in the 2007–08 season, helping the team win the title and the cup, which were the first trophies the club won in its history, but he was dismissed in the beginning of the following season for poor results.
+Andone coached CFR Cluj in the 2007–08 season, helping the team win the title and the cup, which were the first trophies the club won in its history.
+In the Cupa României final, he guided CFR to a 2–1 win over Unirea Urziceni.
+However, he was dismissed in the beginning of the following season for poor results.
 He went to coach abroad, having spells in the Arab world at Al-Ettifaq and Al-Ahli, before returning to Europe at Bulgarian club CSKA Sofia where he worked with Romanian players Florentin Petre and Daniel Pancu.
-On 1 April 2010, Rapid București's officials appointed the former CSKA Sofia manager to lead the team until the end of the 2009–10 season, managing to earn a 5–1 home victory against rivals Steaua București.
+On 1 April 2010, Rapid București's officials appointed the former CSKA Sofia manager to lead the team until the end of the 2009–10 season, managing to earn a 5–1 home victory against rivals Steaua.
+For the 2010–11 season, Andone came back to Dinamo and during his tenure the club reached the 2011 Cupa României final which was lost 2–1 to Steaua.
 On 9 April 2012, he returned for a second spell at CFR Cluj, replacing Jorge Costa before the 26th round of the 2011–12 season, managing to win the title at the end of it.
-In the following season, CFR eliminated Slovan Liberec and Basel in the 2012–13 Champions League qualifying rounds, reaching the group stage.
+In the following season, he led CFR to eliminate Slovan Liberec and Basel in the 2012–13 Champions League qualifying rounds, reaching the group stage.
 There, after earning four points in three games against Manchester United, Galatasaray and Braga, Andone was dismissed.

 Andone has a total of 456 matches as a manager in the Romanian top-division, Liga I, consisting of 207 victories, 80 draws and 169 losses.

 Coaching abroad

 In 2013, Andone went to coach abroad, first in the Kazakhstan Premier League with Astana where he finished the championship in second place.
-Subsequently, he had a second unsuccessful tenure at Al-Ettifaq as the club was relegated from the Saudi Pro League.
-Then he had a spell in Cyprus at Apollon Limassol where he was dismissed despite being in first place in the 2014–15 Cypriot First Division.
-In 2015 he returned to Kazakhstan, working for Aktobe with whom he finished the season in third place.
+Subsequently, he had a second tenure at Al-Ettifaq where one of his players was compatriot Nicolae Grigore, but the spell was unsuccessful as the club was relegated from the Saudi Pro League.
+Then he worked in Cyprus at Apollon Limassol where he was dismissed despite being in first place in the 2014–15 Cypriot First Division.
+In 2015 he returned to Kazakhstan, coaching Aktobe with whom he finished the season in third place.

-As manager and president
+Late years

-From June 2018 until July 2021, Andone worked at Voluntari, first as general manager and from July 2020 as president.
+Andone was appointed head coach of Dinamo for a third time in May 2016, but was dismissed in February 2017.
+From June 2018 until July 2021, he worked at Voluntari, first as general manager and from July 2020 as president.